HughesSeanKyle/project-three-top-library/features.md

 - Implement resend verification email functionality.
 2. Logic for confirm sign up
 This route can only be accessed via Signup as step 1 of the flow
+- Return to this logic later when sendGrid or mailing service set up.

 3. Logic for signin
 4. Logic for signout
 5. Logic Forgot Password